An in-depth study by the AAA Foundation for Traffic Safety revealed that drowsy driving could be as dangerous as drunk driving.

 According to earlier federal estimates, drowsiness only resulted in one to two percent of crashes, AAA highlighted.

 The Department of Transportation (DOT), however, does understand the negative impact of drowsiness and driver fatigue.
 The ELD mandate was also introduced to eliminate driver fatigue and enforce hours-of-service rules.

-The final ELD rule has been in effect from December 18, 2017, which requires non-exempt truckers to use FMCSA-compliant electronic logging devices.
+The final ELD rule has been in effect from December 18, 2017, which requires non-exempt truckers to use FMCSA-registered electronic logging devices.